 Hi!
-I am a Ph.D. student in the Computer Science Department at Stanford University.
+I am a Ph.D. student (soon to graduate!) in the Computer Science Department at Stanford University.

 My main research interests lie within deep learning for natural language processing, and I am particularly